Rappich/Weather_monitoring_group8/README.md

 ## **2. Data Collection**
 ### Task 1: Shared Memory Setup
 - **Subtasks**:
-  - [ ] Define a shared memory structure to store sensor readings.
+  - [ ] Define a shared memory structure to store sensor readings for all the sensors.
   - [ ] Include fields for:
     - Latest temperature
     - Latest humidity